Best Honing Steel

 If you’re familiar with cooking shows, you’ve probably seen professional chefs sliding their knives against a metal rod many, many times.
 Most people would think that what they’re doing is sharpening a knife but what they’re actually doing is honing it.
 There’s a big difference between the two (we’ll cover that later) but both help increase the effectiveness of your knife.

 While not a proper sharpening method per se, the honing steel, or honing rod, is a must on any chef’s knife block, playing a key role in your knife maintenance routine.
 For starters, it can enhance your knife’s day-to-day performance and help you reduce the frequency of your sharpening sessions.
 This is essential, because sharpening shouldn’t be done that often but you still need to bring dull knives back to life.

 It also helps the blade’s edge regain its original position, straightening it without shaving off a considerable amount of metal from the blade.
 Honing your chef’s knife or kitchen knife regularly will greatly improve its performance and its overall sharpness.
 Because, as we all know, a sharp edge is vital to avoid accidents on your chopping board.

 2. Best Honing Steel To Buy

-Built from high-carbon stainless steel and finished with a sleek, scratch-free ceramic coating, this honing steel will help you keep the edge of your knife razor-sharp and in top shape.
+Built from high carbon steel and finished with a sleek, scratch-free ceramic coating, this honing steel will help you keep the edge of your knife razor-sharp and is perfect for ceramic sharpening.
 Specially designed to work with valuable steels of high Rockwell Hardness such as Japanese knives, it’s also perfect in combination with our own Shogun, Phantom, Omega, and Quantum Series.

 - At 10”, it’s large enough to work with most sized knives and small enough to perfectly fit inside your knife roll or knife block.